Food groups and baby nutrition

 Good ol’ milk and cheese group also contains soy drinks and yogurt.

 The cheese trap is giving your baby one high in salt content.
-I go for mozzarella which has 0,4 g of salt per 100 g (make sure salt is not mentioned in the ingredients list).
+I go for mozzarella which has 0,4 g of salt per 100 g (make sure salt is not mentioned in the ingredients list), or I try to make it on my own, using the recipe here.

 Also, go for yogurt/milk which is high in fat, so none of the semi-skimmed/skimmed, low fat or no fat alternatives.
 I go for Greek yogurt all the time.